yasmine-hj/yasmine-hj.github.io/_posts/2020-03-25-understanding_react_lifecycle_methods.markdown

    *removing DOM nodes*

-## What the most Common Lifecycle Methods?
+## What are the most Common Lifecycle Methods?

 ### Mounting